walidk/PCP/Readme.txt

 |   Description : Contains matlab codes for applications
 |   |
 |   |---File name: comparediff.m
-|   |   Description: Compare the Robust PCA and $L_1$ Heuristic in recovering rank 1 matrix from sparse noise
+|   |   Description: Compare the Robust PCA and $L_1$ PCA Heuristic in recovering rank 1 matrix from sparse noise
-|   |   Use: Produce Figure 1.2 in Sec.
+|   |   Use: Produce Figure 1.3 in Sec.
 1.5.6
 |   |
 |   |---File name: robustpcarankone.m
-|   |   Description: Recover rank 1 matrix using power iteration approach by Robust PCA
+|   |   Description: Recover rank 1 matrix using block coordinate descent approach for Robust PCA (using rank information)
-|   |   Use: As a subroutine to produce Figure 1.2 in Sec.
+|   |   Use: As a subroutine to produce Figure 1.3 in Sec.
 1.5.6
 |   |
 |   |---File name: robustpcarankonev2.m
-|   |   Description: Recover rank 1 matrix using power iteration approach by $L_1$ heuristic
+|   |   Description: Recover rank 1 matrix using $L_1$ PCA heuristic
-|   |   Use: As a subroutine to produce Figure 1.2 in Sec.
+|   |   Use: As a subroutine to produce Figure 1.3 in Sec.
 1.5.6
 |   |
 |   |---File name: wmh.m
 |   |   Description: Compute the weighted median
-|   |   Use: As a subroutine to produce Figure 1.2 in Sec.
+|   |   Use: As a subroutine to produce Figure 1.3 in Sec.
 1.5.6
 |   |
 |   |---File name: higherdimension.m
-|   |   Description: Study the performance of $L_1$ heuristic
+|   |   Description: Study the performance of $L_1$ PCA heuristic
-|   |   Use: Produce Figure 1.3 in Sec.
-1.5.6
+|   |   Use: Produce Figure 1.5 in Sec.
+1.5.7
 |   |
 |   |---File name: robustpcarankonev3.m
-|   |   Description: Recover rank - r matrix using power iteration method by $L_1$ heuristic
+|   |   Description: Recover rank - r matrix using $L_1$ PCA heuristic
-|   |   Use: As a subroutine to produce Figure 1.3 and 1.4 in Sec.
-1.5.6
 |   |
 |   |---File name: compareinhigherdimension.m
 |   |   Description:  Compare the Robust PCA and $L_1$ Heuristic in recovering rank 2 matrix from sparse noise
-|   |   Use: roduce Figure 1.4 in Sec.
-1.5.6
 |
 |
 |---Folder name: l1
+|   Description : Additional code for l_1 PCA heuristic
-|   Description : Quick overview of the problem.
-For details see section 1.5.3 (l1 heurstic) in the report.
+|   |             Quick overview of the problem.
+For details see section 1.5.3 (l1 PCA heurstic) in the report.
 |   |             The l1 heuristic is to solve the problem
 |   |
 |   |             minimize \| M - L\|_1